 Many organisations are now opting for cloud or on-premises based VoIP systems in preference to fixed telephony systems.
 Whether for communication between offices, with clients or for conferencing, telecommunications are the lifeline for most organisations.

 Your IT support company should ideally have all experience and expertise in the deployment, maintenance and support of VoIP systems, enabling your organisation to stay connected.

 5. Can you solve our remote working issues?

 Current predictions are that more than 50% of office workers will move to hybrid or remote-based working scenarios in the next 2 years.

 Home-based employees require support and deploying remote working solutions means that security is incredibly important in keeping them productive.

 Ask your IT support company what solutions they provide to enable secure remote working and help employees maximise their remote working efficiency.

 Whatever your IT needs are, a high quality outsourced IT support function is vital in enabling your day-to-day business processes and operations run smoothly.

 If you’re looking for IT support and believe the benefits listed above are what you require, consider talking to Alliance Solutions.

-We provide a wide range of expert IT support solutions for small and large businesses, government sector organisations, partnerships and consultancies.
+Offering IT support services in Hertfordshire and beyond, we provide a wide range of expert solutions for small and large businesses, government sector organisations, partnerships and consultancies.
 We will work in close partnership with you, ensuring all your IT systems are kept up to date and safe from cyber-attacks.
-Contact us on 01438 900 830 or via email at email@example.com.
+Contact us on 01438 900 830 or via email at firstname.lastname@example.org.